By Patrick McLoughlin

 Think of those enquires from prospects that interested you the most.
 Think of the very best prospect meetings you have ever had:

-1) They had a specific need that you could help them with.
+1) They had a specific problem you could help them with.

 2) They were happy to pay a premium for the value they knew you could bring.